Skip to content

 1. Which data catalog to show (provided by pointing to your instance of the Entrystore API).

-2. In case you want to have a landing page for each datasets you have to indicate the path to the page in the clicks configuration.
+2. In case you want to have a landing page for each dataset you have to indicate the path to the page in the clicks configuration.

 Finally, you may want to turn on or off some functionality of your blocks via their parameters.
 See the reference section for details of what is possible.